Portable alpha strategies

 Mechanics of portable alpha strategies

-There are three key steps to implement a portable alpha strategy.
+There are three key steps to implementing a portable alpha strategy.
 First, the investor chooses a target index for their beta exposure.
 Second, the target index is replicated using market-linked instruments.
 This part of the portfolio requires a small amount of cash in the form of a margin requirement to achieve the exposure, but also comes with a cash financing cost.
 As a result, there is excess cash to allocate capital.
-The final step is to invest the remaining funds in an alpha source and a cash reserve.
+The final step is to invest the remaining funds in an alpha seeking source and a cash reserve.

 Example implementation and expected potential return of a portable alpha strategy

-There is no guarantee expected returns will be realized.
 For illustrative purposes only.
 There is no guarantee expected returns will be realized.
-Not to depict actual data.
-“Expected potential return” in the chart above assumes a 20% cash reserve and 20% cash margin that can be reinvested at the same rate as the cash financing cost to fund the market-linked instruments.
+“Expected return” in the chart above assumes a 20% cash reserve and 20% cash margin that can be reinvested at the same rate as the cash financing cost to fund the market-linked instruments.
 Thus, the expected return is equal to the return of 100% market index plus 60% alpha source minus 60% cash financing rate.
+The hypothetical performance returns are provided for illustrative purposes only and demonstrated index performance and are not meant to be representative of actual performance or to project returns, does not exist and therefore, invariably show positive rates of return, does not reflect the deduction of any fees or expenses that might normally apply.
+The allocation decisions in the hypothetical were not made under actual market conditions and cannot account for the financial risk.
+One cannot invest directly in an index.
+Past hypothetical performance results are not indicative of future returns.

 Thus, the return of the portable alpha framework is determined by how much capital is allocated to the alpha source, how much return it generates, the return of the index exposure, and the cost to finance the index exposure.
 It is important to note that in a portable alpha framework, the alpha-seeking manager is additive to the portfolio as long as they produce positive returns greater than the cost to finance the index exposure.